AkhiraChain/akhiranode/.github/ISSUE_TEMPLATE/ibc_token_add.md

 ---
 name: "[Token Registry] Add new IBC token to existing chain channel"
 about: "[Token Registry] Add a new IBC token to existing channel"
-title: '[Token Registry] Add ... token to ... counterparty chain ... on ... sifchain network'
+title: '[Token Registry] Add ... token to ... counterparty chain ... on ... akhirachain network'
 labels: 'Sifnode, Token Registry'
 assignees: '@sifnode'
 ---